JRH89/youtube-ad-skipper/README.md

     - Check if the extension is enabled in 'chrome://extensions/'.

     - Verify that the selector for the "Skip Ad" button is still valid.
 YouTube occasionally updates their site, which might require updates to the extension.

-- Permissions Issue:

-    - Make sure you have granted all necessary permissions for the extension to run.

 ## Support